gglorioso/OCR-Coder/README.md

 ![DeepSeek-Coder-VL: Vision-to-Code Embedding Transplant](images/architecture-overview.png)

-We use a **Sniper Method** that separates scale (vision) from fidelity (text): first localize the bug over the whole repo with compressed visual tokens, then pivot to raw text only for the localized file to produce a character-perfect patch.
+I plan to use a **Sniper Method** that separates scale (vision) from fidelity (text): first localize the bug over the whole repo with compressed visual tokens, then pivot to raw text only for the localized file to produce a character-perfect patch.
+This hybrid design is inspired by the coverage–fidelity trade-offs and code-as-vision paradigm in CodeOCR (Shi et al., 2026) and LongCodeOCR (2026); my pipeline, model choices, and staging are my own.

 ![The Sniper Method: Scale vs. Fidelity](images/sniper-method.png)